fuchsia/js-hell/README.md

 all IDL declarations begin with solve the internal compatibility.
 You can similary invoke scripts with `CLI=` tag.)

-js-hell installs two "binaries": `js-hell.mjs` which is a rolled up minfiied version of js-hell installed in `dist/js-hell.mjs` and `js-hell-dev` which calls the unrolled up version. `dist/js-hell.mjs` can be moved about anywhere and used, as is.
+js-hell install a single binary: `js-hell.mjs` which is a rolled up an minified (`dist/js-hell.mjs`) which can be moved about anywhere and used, as is.

 ### Optional Dependencies
 js-hell has an _optional_ dependency on better-sqlite3.
 The intent is to